Jana's Campaign: Love Doesn't Hurt

 - 51% stated they knew someone who had sent, received or asked for inappropriate pictures.

 Jana's Campaign successes from 2013 to the present:

 - 9 states impacted through a variety of program options.
 Due to current grant funding, Jana's Campaign work has been focused in Kansas, Colorado, and Nebraska

-- 370 teachers trained using the Safe Dates curriculum
+- 494 teachers, counselors, social workers, advocates trained using the Safe Dates curriculum

-Testimonies from staff at participating schools show the difference the Love Doesn't Hurt initiatives are making on a personal level:
+Testimonies from participating schools show the difference the Love Doesn't Hurt initiatives are making on a personal level: